KerstinKaspar/pypulseq-cest/readme.md

 You might need to adapt your python executable, e.g. ```python3```

 ### Manual installation
+If you can't install pypulseq-cest with the installation guide above, you can manually install the pySimPulseqSBB C++ code with the following instructions.
+It is then possible, to use all functionalities from this working directory.
 #### Prerequisites
 To be able to create and simulate your own CEST saturation blocks using [pypulseq-cest](.), you need to install the [BMCTool package](https://pypi.org/project/BMCTool/).
 You can install it with your favoured workflow or by running